EightBitz/Dungeondraft-Custom-Tags/README.md

-# EightBitz's Custom Tags Tool
+# EightBitz's Custom Tags Tool Version 0.9

 What follows is a brief description of what this is and what it does, but please read [the full documentation](https://github.com/EightBitz/Dungeondraft-Custom-Tags/blob/Version-0.6/EightBitz's%20Custom%20Tags%20Documentation.pdf) as it contains important details.